churichard/ru-direct/README.md

 # RU Direct

 ## Description
-RU Direct is an Android app that provides a clean and easy to use interface for finding out which Rutgers buses are active, what places they stop at, and when they will be arriving at each of the stops.
-The app's focus on responsiveness and intuitive design dramatically improves the experience of using Rutgers' bus system.
+RU Direct is an Android app that provides an intuitive and responsive interface for locating information about Rutgers University buses.
+It displays what times buses are arriving at each bus stop, shows maps of each of the bus routes, and provides directions from one bus stop to another.

-## Things to Do
-- Update app icon
-- Add directions from one bus stop to another
-- Publish the app on the Play Store

 ## Contributors
-RU Direct is currently in active development by Richard Chu, Kenneth Li, and James Paik.
+RU Direct is currently in active development by Richard Chu, Kenneth Li, James Paik, and Carin Yao.

 ## License
 RU Direct is licensed underneath the MIT License.

     The MIT License (MIT)

-    Copyright (c) 2015 Richard Chu, Kenneth Li, James Paik
+    Copyright (c) 2015 Richard Chu, Kenneth Li, James Paik, Carin Yao

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal